facebook/docusaurus/website/community/5-release-process.md

 The stable version (v<StableMajorVersion/>, on <StableMajorBranchLink/>) is recommended for most Docusaurus users.

-We regularly backport retro-compatible features, bug and security fixes from <NextMajorBranchLink/> to <StableMajorBranchLink/> with `git cherry-pick` to make them available as soon as possible on a stable release.
+We regularly backport retro-compatible features, bug and security fixes from <NextMajorBranchLink/> to <StableMajorBranchLink/> with `git cherry-pick` to make them available to those not ready for the next version.

 :::info

-When a new stable version is released, the former stable version will continue receiving support for **major security issues** during **3 months**.
+After a new stable version has been released, the former stable version will continue to receive support for **major security issues** for **3 months**, but all features will be frozen, as well as non-critical bugs.

 It is recommended to upgrade within that time frame to the new stable version.